Shake before use: universal enhancement of quantum thermometry by unitary driving: Abstract

 \section{Abstract}

 Quantum thermometry aims at determining temperature with ultimate precision in the quantum regime.
 Standard equilibrium approaches, limited by the Quantum Fisher Information given by static energy fluctuations, lose sensitivity outside a fixed temperature window.
 Non-equilibrium strategies have therefore been recently proposed to overcome these limits, but their advantages are typically model-dependent or tailored for a specific purpose.
 This Letter establishes a general, model-independent result showing that any temperature-dependent unitary driving applied to a thermalized probe enhances its quantum Fisher information with respect to its equilibrium value.
 Such information gain is expressed analytically through a positive semi-definite kernel of information currents that quantify the flow of statistical distinguishability.
-Our results are benchmarked on a driven spin-$1/2$ thermometer, furthermore showing that resonant modulations remarkably restore the quadratic-in-time scaling of the Fisher information and allow to shift the sensitivity peak across arbitrary temperature ranges.
-Our findings identify external unitary control as a universal resource for precision metrology and pave the way for future implementations in quantum sensing.
+Our results, together with an analysis of the relation between information gain and control cost, are benchmarked on a driven spin-$1/2$ thermometer, furthermore showing that resonant modulations remarkably restore the quadratic-in-time scaling of the Fisher information and allow to shift the sensitivity peak across arbitrary temperature ranges.

 \paragraph*{Introduction. -- }